DanLevesque/tc-ea/Architecture Review Board/Project Status.md

-# List of Transport Canada project and the scheduled time for TC ARB and GC EARB as applicable.
+# List of Transport Canada project and TC ARB/GC EARB Status.

+## The latest approval provided by TC ARB is listed where applicable.

 ##### Legend